 The purpose of a randomised controlled trial is to test an intervention that is given to a specific group of people in order to see if it can bring about a specific difference in outcome between those people and similar people who have not been exposed to the intervention.
 To spell it out a bit further, this means that, in order to gather evidence on the effectiveness of a rebozo, we would have to pick just one of those purposes in the list I gave above and work out how to measure it.
 If you look back over the list, you’ll see that that’s not an easy task and, as I said above, the rebozo evolved as a tool rather than being invented to solve a specific, measurable problem.
 But the difficulty in evaluating rebozo effectiveness isn’t a reflection of the inappropriateness of tools such as rebozos.
 It reflects the uneasy relationship that exists between the very rigid thinking and evaluation means of western medicine and the more fluid knowledge that exists within and around other healing modalities, such as traditional midwifery.

-But there is hope, as I’ll explain next month.
+But there is hope, as I explain in part two of this article.